borenstein-lab/MetaLAFFA/README.md

 `--no_diamond, -nd`: If used, do not install DIAMOND in the pipeline directory.
 Note that DIAMOND is used by this setup script to configure the default target microbial peptide database and used for read mapping in the default pipeline configuration.

 `--no_musicc, -nmu`: If used, do not install MUSiCC in the pipeline directory via pip.
 Note that MUSiCC is used for ortholog abundance correction in the default pipeline configuration.

+`--no_empanada, -ne`: If used, do not install EMPANADA in the pipeline directory via pip.
+Note that EMPANADA is used for ortholog aggregation in the default pipeline configuration.

 `--no_ko_mappings, -nkm`: If used, do not download the bacterial KO-to-module and KO-to-pathway mappings from the 2013 version of the KEGG database.
 Note that these mappings are used for aggregating orthologs in the default pipeline configuration.